Tsosib Sumkyil Township: Geography

 The region of the Tsosib Sumkyil Township is entirely mountainous, with the western parts belonging to the Zanskar Range and the eastern parts belonging to the Ladakh Range.
 The Pare Chu river flows between the two, entering the region from Rupshu in the north.
 Several tributaries drain into the river from both the sides, with the Sumkyil Chu being one of the last.
 The Sumkyil Chu valley is well-populated with several farming villages dotting the valley.
 After the junction with Sumkyil Chu, the Pare Chu river flows southwest and enters Indian territory between Tsosib and Kaurik.

 History

 A part of the township used to be part of Spiti, which was in turn part of the Zanskar and Ladakh kingdoms till the early 18th century.
 During the border talks between China and India in 1960, the Indian delegates presented evidence of the region being under Ladakhi control during the reign of Nyima Namgyal.
 Mentioned in the records were the villages of Kaurik, Gue (Gyu), Shaktot, Tsurup, Sumkyil, Kharak and Bargyok (Berchok).

 The region appears to have become part of Tibet sometime before Ladakh came under the control of Dogras.
-In 1847, when the British boundary commissioners were sent to the region, they found the boundary of Spiti to lie between Kaurik and Tsurup.
+In 1847, when the British boundary commissioners were sent to the region, they found the boundary of Spiti to be located at Khyuri [Kaurik].